codership/documentation/galeracluster/source/training/tutorials/differences.rst

 .. _`differences`:

 ============================================
- Differences from a Standalone MySQL Server
+Differences from a Stand-Alone MySQL Server
 ============================================

 .. index::